Plan

 Lines

 Communicates information to others.
 Enter comments pertinent to the task up to a maximum of 50 characters.
-For example, you could use this field to highlight or warn the actioner responsible for delivering the task of the following:
+You could use this field to highlight or warn the actioner responsible for delivering the task of the following:

 |